-The health care "value equation" frames value as the product of quality and costs.
-While this is a helpful framework, it unfortunately fails to directly consider equity.
+For instance, despite the benefits of the shift toward value-based care, the health care "value equation" frames value as the product of quality and costs.
+It does not consider equity.

-Unsurprisingly, this dynamic means that value-based payment and delivery programs can create or exacerbate healthcare disparities.
-As a health care community, we need to do better, identifying and address disparities in our systems of financing, delivering, and making decisions about care.
+The health care community must do better, addressing disparities in systems of financing, delivering, and making decisions about care.

-VSSL is committed to being part of the solution by prioritizing equity-focused projects in its portfolio of work.
-As Lab Director, Joshua M. Liao, MD, MSc, notes, “While value-based care initiatives have put heavy emphasis on quality, costs, and patient experience, very few have directly addressed the issue of parity.”
+VSSL is committed to being part of the solution as a vessel for equity.
+The Lab does so by prioritizing equity-focused projects in its portfolio.
+As Lab Director, Dr. Joshua Liao has noted: “While new health systems initiatives put heavy emphasis on quality, costs, and patient experience, very few directly address equity.”

 Equity in telehealth among Medicaid patients.
-In collaboration with the Washington State Health Care Authority (HCA), Dr. Liao and VSSL colleague, Dr. Ashok Reddy, MD, MSc, have embarked on a new project to understand telehealth use and its role in healthcare payment and delivery in the Washington state Medicaid program.
+In collaboration with the Washington State Health Care Authority, Dr. Liao leads a project evaluating telehealth use and its role in healthcare payment and delivery in the Washington Medicaid program.

-The first portion of this work culminated in a report, Paying for and Delivering Telehealth in the Covid Era: Early Groundwork in WA Medicaid, that was prepared by VSSL in collaboration with the HCA.
-The second, ongoing portion of this work involves large-scale empiric analyses of telehealth use among Medicaid patients.
-For Drs.
-Liao and Reddy, high priority questions to address in this work include understanding outcomes and disparities in telehealth use and impact among vulnerable patient groups.
+The first portion of this work culminated in a report, Paying for and Delivering Telehealth in the Covid Era: Early Groundwork in WA Medicaid (June 2020).
+The second portion of this work has involved large-scale empiric analyses of claims data to assess telehealth use among Medicaid patients, with a report forthcoming.

 Equity in vaccination and cancer screening among older adults.
-Together with colleagues at the hospitals associated with University of Pennsylvania and at several VA sites around the country, Dr. Liao is spearheading a body of work to identify ways to improve vaccination and cancer screening rates among older adults.
-The team secured two 5-year grants from the NIH to pursue this work, and as Dr. Liao notes, the grants “explicitly focus on testing and tailoring interventions to high-risk groups including racial minorities, ethnic minorities, and socioeconomically vulnerable individuals.”
+Together with colleagues at the University of Pennsylvania, Dr. Liao is spearheading a body of work to identify ways to improve vaccination and cancer screening rates among older adults.
+Dr. Liao and team secured two 5-year grants from the NIH to pursue this work.
+Both explicitly focus on testing and tailoring interventions to high-risk groups including racial minorities, ethnic minorities, and socioeconomically vulnerable individuals.